 - Learn how to use the software to visualize a project idea for a grant, private commission, installation or public art proposals.
 Learn to render images of your proposed project in the location being proposed.

 - Work through ideas and variations in less time.
 Some call it fail fast, we call it learning.
 Every project needs to be begin with testing out ideas.
 Building a maquette using the laser machine before you move to a larger scale or costly material.

-- CNC processes provide a level of precision and engineering that can let the artist focus on the post production finishing.
+- CNC processes like CNC routing and laser cutting provide a level of precision and engineering that can let the artist focus on the post production finishing.
 More control over professional presentation and craftsmanship in all aspects of the project.

 - Working with a scalable platform.
 A digital file can be engineered to any size or scale.